jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 Configuration file written to /root/.drycc/client.json
 ```

-Or you can login with username and password
+Or you can login with username and password:

 ```
 $ drycc login http://drycc.example.com --username=demo --password=demo
 Configuration file written to /root/.drycc/client.json